JohnYunMoe/Intro_To_Webdev-Fall_2024-/Week01/recipe.md

 ### **Ingredients to Get**
 - [x] Chicken Breast
 - [ ] Soy Sauce
+- [ ] Mirin
-- [ ] Oyster Sauce
+- [ ] Sugar
 - [ ] Scallions / Spring Onions
-- [ ] White Onions
 - [ ] Ginger
 - [ ] Garlic
 - [ ] Salt & Pepper
 ---
 ### *Instructions*
 1. Cut up the chicken breast into cubes
-2. Marinate the cubes in salt for 30 minutes to draw moisture out.
+2. Mix the soy sauce, mirin and sugar well for a teriyaki sauce
 3. Grate the ginger and garlic and mix into a fine paste.
-4. Mix the grated ginger garlic paste with soy sauce and oyster sauce in a 1:2:1 ratio.
+4. Mix the grated ginger garlic paste with the teriyaki sauce in a 1:2 ratio.
 5. Marinate the chicken in the mixture overnight.
 6. Cook the marinated chicken on medium heat until the outside develops a nice color.
 7. Sprinkle pepper and chopped scallions on top.